project-gemmi/benchmarking-json/README.md

 To change the data files used in the benchmark just drop your files into the `data/` directory and edit `data/data.txt`.

-I'm here to test parsing [mmJSON](https://pdbj.org/help/mmjson) files.
+I'm here to benchmark parsing of [mmJSON](https://pdbj.org/help/mmjson) files.
 As an example I'll use [4un4](http://www.rcsb.org/pdb/explore.do?structureId=4un4) converted from mmCIF to mmJSON with gemmi-convert.